 Defense Contractors To Watch

 The Pentagon already spends hundreds of billions of dollars every year in lucrative defense contracts.
 The top five, Lockheed Martin Corp.
 (NYSE:LMTC), The Boeing Co.
-(NYSE:BAC), Raytheon Co.
+(NYSE:BAD), Raytheon Co.
 (NYSE:RTNC), General Dynamics Corp.
-(NYSE:GDB) and Northrop Grumman Corp.
+(NYSE:GDC) and Northrop Grumman Corp.
 (NYSE:NOCC), combined shared a pot of almost $78 billion in 2015.